 Am I saying that the Holy Spirit is only present in the services that we think are lousy, so we shouldn’t strive for excellence, or to remove distractions?
 No. Of course we should use our gifts and skills as well as we can.

-Here’s what I am saying to worship leaders: to stay needy.
-Stay dependent.
-Stay expectant.
-And stay faith-filled.
-Our Spirit-leaning must be dominant over our worship leading.
+Here’s what I am saying to worship leaders: Our Holy Spirit worship leaning must be dominant over our worship leading.
 Never the other way around.

-And finally, be full of faith in a God who can work through you, or around you, or in spite of you.
-This way, you can head off to Sunday lunch with full assurance that regardless of whether the service was amazing or average, you were faithful, and the Holy Spirit was at work.
+And finally, this way, you can head off to Sunday lunch with full assurance that regardless of whether the service was amazing or average, you were faithful, and the Holy Spirit was at work.
 Our trust and identity is in his unchanging grace, not in our weekly (or daily) performance.
 This is good news.